 Many of our church members also volunteer regularly at CCSC Emergency Services Southwest (Food Pantry), and the Sunshine Resale Shop.
 For more information about the vital and life-changing services provided by the Christian Community Service Center, please visit www.ccschouston.org.

-Started in 1981 as a ministry of Houston’s First Baptist Church, First Place 4 Health (FP4H) is a reliable, proven method of weight loss and healthy living.
+Started in 1981 as a ministry of Houston’s First Baptist Church, First Place for Health is a reliable, proven method of weight loss and healthy living.
 It continues to grow as a strong church program.
-FP4H has groups in over 12,000 churches across the country—with over a half million members!
+First Place for Health has groups in over 12,000 churches across the country—with over a half million members!

-The tremendous success of FP4H is due to its biblical approach to weight loss and overall health management, which puts Christ first and improves every area of a person’s life.
+The tremendous success of First Place for Health is due to its biblical approach to weight loss and overall health management, which puts Christ first and improves every area of a person’s life.
 This Christ-centered, balanced weight-loss and healthy living program has guided hundreds of thousands of people to a healthy lifestyle and a closer walk with the Lord.

 • Christ-centered priorities: Bible study, prayer and Scripture memory

 • Choices for health: Addressing the whole person—emotions, mind, body & spirit